elastos/Elastos.Hive.Node/hive_node_api.md

 ```

 - Create/Update a script to add a new message to the group messaging and then returns the last message in the group messaging that was just added.
 This script contains a condition of type "and" which means all the conditions defined have to return successfully first before the executables can be run.
-Note: "*caller_did" is a reserved keyword that will automatically be replaced with the user DID on the backend
+Note: "$caller_did" is a reserved keyword that will automatically be replaced with the user DID on the backend and "$params" is a reserved keyword that will automatically fill the parameter value that's passed while calling the script
 ```json
 HTTP: POST
 URL: /api/v1/scripting/set_script